carolinan/inclusive/readme.txt

 You can use a full width or boxed layout, and show your content in one or two columns.
 You can show excerpts or the full content, and make use of full width and wide blocks.
 Inclusive has a distraction free page template that is great for presenting long form content and blocks.
 Accessibility features include: Accessible menus, forms and controls.
-Semantic HTML, sufficient contrast, visible focus outlines, skip to content link, and aria roles.
+Sufficient contrast, visible focus outlines, skip to content link, and aria roles.

 == Installation ==